 Sir Richard Onslow 1st Baronet

 1741-1817.
-Born on 23 June 1741 to a prominent family, he was a younger son of Lieutenant-General Richard Onslow, the governor of Plymouth from 1759-60, and his second wife, Pooley Walton.
+Born on 23 June 1741 to a prominent family, he was a younger son of Lieutenant-General Richard Onslow, the governor of Plymouth from 1759-60, and of his second wife, Pooley Walton.
 He was the younger brother of the Rockingham Whig politician George Onslow, who died in 1792 having outspokenly opposed his old colleagues in the American Revolutionary War, the nephew of the renowned speaker of the House of Commons, Arthur Onslow, and the great-nephew of Admiral Sir George Walton.

-At the end of October 1776 Onslow joined the St Albans 64, serving as a guardship at Plymouth that autumn and taking a troublesome convoy out to New York in the spring of the following year where she arrived in June with a very sick crew.
-He served throughout the defence of New York in July 1778 and in the skirmishes off Rhode Island during August, but was fortunate to retain his ship when she went aground off Cape Cod whilst the fleet was proceeding to Boston in search of the French.
-Later in the year his command formed part of the force despatched under Commodore William Hotham to reinforce the Leeward Islands, arriving at Barbados from New York on 10 December.
+In April 1777 the St. Albans took a particularly troublesome convoy out to New York from Portsmouth, and when she arrived on 16 June it was with a very sick crew.
+She served throughout the defence of New York in July 1778 and in the skirmishes off Rhode Island during August, but Onslow was fortunate to retain his ship when she went aground off Cape Cod whilst the fleet was proceeding to Boston in search of the French.
+Later in the year the St. Albans formed part of the squadron despatched under Commodore William Hotham to reinforce the Leeward Islands, arriving at Barbados from New York on 10 December.
 She participated in Rear-Admiral Hon.
-Samuel Barrington’s repulse of Vice-Admiral Comte d’Estaing off St. Lucia on 15 December, and superintended the landing of the troops on the island before returning to England with a convoy of one hundred and fifty sail and two other men-of-war in the summer of 1779, passing Portsmouth for the Downs on 31 July.
+Samuel Barrington’s repulse of Vice-Admiral Comte d’Estaing fleet off St. Lucia on 15 December, and Onslow superintended the landing of the troops on the island before his command returned to England with a convoy of one hundred and fifty sail and two other men-of-war in the summer of 1779, passing Portsmouth for the Downs on 31 July.
 Despite the fact that she was in poor repair, the St. Albans was ordered to supplement the Channel Fleet following its retreat in August, and she sailed from Portsmouth to join that force in the first week of September.